nodejs/node/COLLABORATOR_GUIDE.md

 a branch enters LTS, the release plan limits the types of changes permitted in the branch.

-#### Landing semver-minor commits in LTS

-The default policy is to not land semver-minor or higher commits in any LTS branch.
-However, the LTS WG or TSC can evaluate any individual semver-minor commit and decide whether a special exception ought to be made.
-It is expected that such exceptions would be evaluated, in part, on the scope and impact of the changes on the code, the risk to ecosystem stability incurred by accepting the change, and the expected benefit that landing the commit will have for the ecosystem.

-Any Collaborator who feels a semver-minor commit should be landed in an LTS branch should attach the `lts-agenda` label to the pull request.
-The LTS WG will discuss the issue and, if necessary, will escalate the issue up to the TSC for further discussion.

 #### How are LTS Branches Managed?

-There are multiple LTS branches, e.g. `v10.x` and `v8.x`.
-Each of these is paired with a staging branch: `v10.x-staging` and `v8.x-staging`.
+Each LTS release has a corresponding branch (v10.x, v8.x, etc.).
+Each also has a corresponding staging branch (v10.x-staging, v8.x-staging, etc.).

-As commits land on the master branch, they are cherry-picked back to each staging branch as appropriate.
-If the commit applies only to the LTS branch, the PR must be opened against the *staging* branch.
-Commits are selectively pulled from the staging branch into the LTS branch only when a release is being prepared and may be pulled into the LTS branch in a different order than they were landed in staging.
+Commits that land on master are cherry-picked to each staging branch as appropriate.
+If a change applies only to the LTS branch, open the PR against the *staging* branch.
+Commits from the staging branch land on the LTS branch only when a release is being prepared.
+They may land on the LTS branch in a different order than they were in staging.

-Only the members of the @nodejs/backporters team should land commits onto LTS staging branches.
+Only members of @nodejs/backporters should land commits onto LTS staging branches.

 #### How can I help?